Anxiety is an excessive state of worry that can affect you across three levels of your being: cognitive, physiological and emotional

 Anxiety may present itself in many forms and types.
 Understanding whether the anxiety you experience is appropriate and reasonable or intense and extreme with respect to your current life situation is necessary to determine whether or not you are struggling with typical situational anxiety or an anxiety disorder.
 And understanding what type of anxiety you struggle with, how it impacts you across the levels of your being and learning what your anxiety is actually made of is most important when learning how to manage it.

 If what you experience is reasonable or appropriate anxiety or if you struggle with chronic and extreme anxiety, you know how overwhelming and insurmountable the feelings and thoughts can feel at times.
 At BHAVA Therapy Group, we believe the best approach to the treatment of anxiety tends to symptoms on all three levels: cognitive, physiological and emotional.
-As such, we employ techniques from varying theories and philosophies including: cognitive-behavioral, experiential, mindfulness and medication when necessary to help you find a place in which you can manage your anxiety and live fully and optimally.
+As such, we employ techniques from varying theories and philosophies including: cognitive-behavioral, experiential, somatic and mindfulness when necessary to help you find a place in which you can manage your anxiety and stress and live fully and optimally.